sirpae/boolean-uk-react-greengrocers/README.md

 ## Tips

-- Try to figure out what your component hierarchy should be before starting to code
+- Create a diagram of your component hierarchy before starting to code
-- You should aim to keep your state closest to the components that use it.
-Avoid whenever you can passing down pieces of state
+- Annotate your diagram by adding what state each component needs to manage - React State or React Props

 ## Extension 1